CUPA / Pollution Prevention

 There are certain regulated substances, known as extremely hazardous substances, that require extensive emergency planning.
 The most common regulated extremely hazardous substance found in the county requiring a Risk Management Plan (RMP) is anhydrous ammonia.
 There are over 400 other chemicals that may require a RMP.
 Businesses that meet threshold quantities specified by U.S Environmental Protection Agency (US EPA) are subject to both state and federal RMP requirements and shall provide their RMP to both the NCDEM and the U.S EPA on the date on which the regulated substance is first present in a process above the federal threshold quantities of the substance.

 Facilities that have regulated substances above the State of California thresholds shall submit a RMP to the NCDEH on the date on which a regulated substance is first present in a process above the state threshold quantities Every three years the owner must certify compliance of their processes and practices and every five years the owner must update their RMP and reevaluate that their process hazard analysis remains current.
 There are 9 facilities throughout Napa County that are subject to the regulatory requirements of this program that are inspected triennially.
-Please visit the California Emergency Management Agency website for more information on the California Accidental Release Prevention Program.
+Please visit the California Office of Emergency Services Opens a New Window. website for more information on the California Accidental Release Prevention Program.

 The Pollution Prevention Team also implements the following programs: